gramster/wordfindergeneral/userguide.md

 - ? means 0 or 1
 - @n means n (e.g. 'O@3' is the same as 'OOO')

-Many of the same conventions can be used in the pools, although letter case has no meaning.
-That is, the pools can include literal letters, letter ranges, '.' (or ':'; both are treated as equivalent to '\[A-Z\]'), and count specifiers.
-Apart from letter case being significant, a difference between the template and pools is that in the template, order is important, but in the pools it is not.
+Many of the same conventions for specifying letters can be used in the pools, although letter case has no meaning and is ignored.
+The pools can include literal letters, letter ranges, '.' (or ':'; both are treated as equivalent to '\[A-Z\]'), and count specifiers.
+Apart from letter case being significant, another difference between the template and pools is that in the template, order is important, but in the pools it is not.

 You can use the cryptogram restrictions in the template to place alphabetical position constraints on letter matches by using '+' or '-' for simple 'additions' and 'subtractions'.
 For example, to find all three-letter words where the letters are adjacent to each other alphabetically but in reverse order you can use ':1:1-1:1-2'.